AY2425S1-CS2103T-T14-4/tp/docs/UserGuide.md

 The true power of AgentAssist lies in efficiently using commands.
 Before diving into specific commands, let’s break down the basic structure of a command.

+### Quick Guide: Command Essentials
+Commands are the text that you input into the Command Box.
+A valid command in AgentAssist will start with a command, followed by flags and arguments.
+- **Example:** For `edit 12 a/<ADDRESS>`, `edit` is the command, `a/` is the flag for the `Address` field, and `<ADDRESS>` is the argument supplied for the field.

+For a more detailed breakdown of how commands work, proceed to the next section.

 ## 4.1 Command Structure Overview
 Each command in AgentAssist consists of three key components: the **command**, **flag(s)**, and **argument(s)**.